Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-5-analytics-edge-extension.md

 Analytics Edge Android extension is currently under development and will be available soon.
 {% endhint %}

-1. Add the following code to the `Podfile`
+1. Add the following code to the `aepsdk-sample-app-ios/Swift/Podfile`

 ```text
   pod 'AEPAnalyticsEdge', :git => 'https://github.com/adobe/aepsdk-analyticsedge-ios', :branch => 'main'
 ```

-2. Run `pod install` in the `AEPSampleApp` base folder, it should download all the dependencies and add them to the project.
+2. Run `pod install` in the `aepsdk-sample-app-ios/Swift` folder, it should download all the dependencies and add them to the project.
-3. Open the project from \`AEPSampleApp.xcworkspace
+3. Open the project from `aepsdk-sample-app-ios/Swift/AEPSampleApp.xcworkspace`

 ### Init Extension